Sergio de Castro (artist)

-Sergio de Castro (15 September 1922 – 31 December 2012) was an Argentinian artist.
+Sergio de Castro (15 September 1922 – 31 December 2012) was an Argentine artist.

 Biography

 Sergio de Castro was born in Argentina, in an aristocratic family of Spanish origins (Galicia and the Basque Country), the House of Castro.
 His father was a diplomat, which is why, from 1923 until 1932, Castro lived in Switzerland with his parents and his two sisters.
 During these years he visited cities like Lausanne, Geneva and Turin.

 In 1933 he entered a Jesuit school in Montevideo and he started studying music.
 He discovered poetry by learning to speak and write in Spanish.
 He was specially touched by the works of César Vallejo.
 Through the years Castro would become close friends with writers like Octavio Paz, Julio Cortázar, Samuel Beckett, Kostas Papaioannou and Georges Schehadé.
 Later, during a trip to Uruguay, he met Joaquín Torres García, with whom he studied painting and monumental art from 1941 until 1949.
 In 1942 he moved to Argentina, where he would live until 1949.
 Castro was also friends with other artists like Nikos Hadjikyriakos-Ghikas, Maria Helena Vieira da Silva and Árpád Szenes.

 In 1945 he found a job as a secretary in the Astronomy Observatorium of the city of Córdoba, where we also worked as the assistant to the musician Manuel de Falla in Alta Gracia, until his death in 1946.
 In 1945 and 1946 he had a grant from the French government to study musical composition.
 During the year of 1946 he had an exhibition in New York City among other members of Torres García's workshop.
 That same year he travelled to the northeast of Argentina and the south of Perú to study pre-Columbian art with Gonzalo Fonseca, Julio Uruguay Alpuy and Jonio Montiel.